See a vulnerability summary

 Role required: User, Vulnerability Manager or Group Manager

-The Vulnerabilities section is the first one you see when accessing a group.
-It provides an overview of all types of vulnerabilities detected in your software.
+The Vulnerabilities section first provides you with an overview of all the vulnerabilities detected in your software grouped by the weakness they are categorized in.

 Know the Vulnerabilities table